sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 ## 004_Python Comments

 - Python Comments
-- Creating a Comment
+- Example of Comments in Python
+- Types of Comments in Python
+- Single-Line Comments
-- Multi Line Comments
+- Multi-Line Comments
+- Using Multiple Hashtags (#)
+- Using String Literals
+- Python Docstring

 ## 005_Python Variables